Handwriting Experts

 Handwriting and Signatures

-Document examiners believe that no two persons’ handwriting is identical.
+No two persons’ handwriting is identical.
 A person develops habits and styles in their handwriting which are unique to that person.
-A document examiner will compare a source document (a document that is relevant to a criminal investigation) with other documents said to have been written by the same person.
-The document examiner can provide an opinion on whether they were written by the same person.
+A forensic document expert will compare a source document (a document that is relevant to a criminal investigation) with other documents said to have been written by the same person in order to provide an opinion as to authenticity.

 Additions to Documents